 Medical professionals who issue exemptions without a legitimate cause could find themselves facing claims of misconduct from the College of Physicians and Surgeons of Ontario.

-For Unparalleled Legal Representation in Civil Fraud Matters Contact Milosevic Fiske LLP in Toronto
+For Unparalleled Legal Representation in Civil Fraud Matters Contact Milosevic & Associates in Toronto

 If you require legal guidance with a civil fraud or professional liability matter, contact Milosevic & Associates.
 Our highly experienced litigation lawyers help our clients see through the dense forest of even the most complicated disputes.
 We excel at cutting through the underbrush and guiding clients to a creative, cost-effective solution.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.